Destaq/destaq.github.io/_pages/portfolio.md

 ...and a lot more!
 Online Life Calendar is completely free, has several hundred users at the time of writing, and has personally proven to be a great resource for self-motivation and planning.
 Its source code can be found [here](https://www.github.com/Destaq/life-calendar).

-*Update: the site has been taken down due for financial reasons, but the source code is still available on GitHub.*
+*Update: the site has been taken down due to financial reasons, but the source code is still available on GitHub.*

 ### Language Statistics